Want to learn how to sell on Amazon?

 If you are reselling products this may not interest you, but if you are selling your own products, then it can make or break your success.

 Can I bring something new to the game?

 Sure you can.
 You don’t have to create anything new, even Elon Musk didn’t create anything new.
 Electric cars existed before but he pushed them out with his execution.

-If we talk about private label than you can simply make a product with different material.
+If we talk about the private label then you can simply make a product with different materials.
 I.e. Toothpicks out of the olive or almond wood and voila, you have a new type of toothpicks.

 With proper execution, people would be willing to pay more than for regular toothpicks.

 People are willing to pay more despite no scientific evidence proves it provides more health benefits compared to common table salt.
-Same goes for iPhone…You should improve an existing product, not create a new one.
+The same goes for the iPhone…You should improve an existing product, not create a new one.

 Wholesale?
 With millions of people searching for products online every day, how can you be the one that’s getting the best deals possible?
 Sometimes, the best route is the old-fashioned approach.